deity-io/falcon-platform-docs/versioned_docs/version-3/payments/configuration/connect.md

 ---
 id: connect
-title: Connecting to your App
+title: Connecting to your app
 sidebar_label: Connecting to your app
 description: How to connect DPSG to your Falcon app
 ---